Boulder Opal Oval Cabochon Australian Boulder nr.15 media thumbnails

 Weight 23.75 carats (opal + matrix)

-Play of Color Multicolor: blue, green, yellow, orange
+Play of color Multi-color: blue, green, yellow, orange

 Matrix Brown-orange ferruginous sandstone